 This analogy is far from perfect and is not designed to articulate the value of each provider.
 It does, however, recognise the different philosophy, target audience and market size, highlighting that a one-to-one comparison does not tell the full story.

-As part of our IT Principles and Declarations, we have defined a clear direction regarding a “Cloud First” strategy, prioritising Public Cloud for applications and data, with a focus on Cloud Native architecture.
+As part of my previously described IT principles and IT declarations, I have positioned a clear direction regarding a “Cloud First” strategy, prioritising Public Cloud for applications and data, with a focus on Cloud Native architecture.

-Although Elanco has a greenfield opportunity from a technology perspective, the company itself is over 50 years old.
-As a result, we have a human legacy, with our user-base having a long history using Microsoft productivity and collaboration services.
-Therefore, Office 365 was a logical decision to ensure business continuity and to help reduce the organisation change management impact.
-The use of Office 365 opened the door to a wider commercial deal with Microsoft, allowing us to maximise our partnership across productivity, collaborations, and cloud.
+Although this series assumes no legacy from a technology standpoint, all businesses have a human legacy, with many users (and partners) having a long history consuming Microsoft productivity and collaboration services.
+Therefore, positioning Microsoft Office 365 would be a logical decision to ensure business continuity and to help reduce the organisation change impact.
+The use of Office 365 opens the door to a wider commercial deal with Microsoft, allowing the business to maximise the investment across productivity, collaborations and cloud.

-With this positioning in mind, the diagram below highlights our proposed hosting patterns, covering SaaS, Public Cloud, Colocation Data Centres, and Edge Computing.
+With this positioning in mind, the diagram below highlights my proposed application/data hosting strategy, covering SaaS, Public Cloud, Colocation Data Centres and Edge Computing.

-Highly-industrialised/commodity workloads will be positioned for SaaS.
+Highly-industrialised/commodity workloads would be positioned for SaaS.
 Examples would include Productivity, Collaboration, Service Management, Customer Relationship Management (CRM), etc.

-Public Cloud will be prioritised for all application/data hosting, emphasising “up the stack” services.
-For example, FaaS and PaaS will be prioritised over IaaS.
+Public Cloud would be prioritised for all application/data hosting, emphasising “up the stack” services.
+For example, FaaS and PaaS would be prioritised over IaaS.

-I would position Equinix as my Colocation Data Centre host, providing support for workloads that are not commercially or architecturally a good fit for Public Cloud.
+I would position Equinix as my Colocation Data Centre host, providing support for workloads that would not be commercially or architecturally a good fit for Public Cloud.
 For example, specialised capabilities from R&D and Manufacturing, which commonly require proprietary software/hardware.
-As highlighted in the article “Modern IT Ecosystem, the proposed Colocation Data Centre architecture will be highly-converged, where I would position Dell EMC PowerEdge MX modular servers running VMware Software-Defined Data Centre (SDDC) technologies.
+As highlighted in the article “Modern IT Ecosystem, the proposed Colocation Data Centre architecture would be highly-converged, where I would position Dell EMC PowerEdge MX modular servers running VMware Software-Defined Data Centre (SDDC) technologies.
 This combination would help to maximise the investment (both part of Dell Technologies), as well as provide flexibility to scale compute, storage and network independently.

-Edge Computing supports latency-sensitive applications, predominantly at R&D and Manufacturing sites.
-Where possible, these will run in hyper-converged infrastructure, leveraging the same VMware SDDC architecture as the Colocation Data Centres.
+Edge Computing would support latency-sensitive applications, predominantly at R&D and Manufacturing sites.
+Where possible, these sites would complement the proposed Colocation Data Centre architecture, leveraging Dell servers (potentially hyper-converged) and VMware SDDC technologies.

-In conclusion, we believe our Hybrid Multi-Cloud strategy will provide a strong foundation for the enterprise, emphasising modern architecture, but providing options for almost any workload.
+In conclusion, I believe my proposed Hybrid Multi-Cloud strategy would provide a strong foundation for an enterprise business, emphasising modern architecture, whilst being pragmatic, providing options for almost any workload.